Monoprix: International stores

+The first Emirati store opened in Abu Dhabi in 2022.
+This was followed by a store in Kuwait later in the year.
+In Spring 2024, Monoprix entered Belgium.

-In May 2025, plans were announced to open 210 Monoprix and Franprix stores in Morocco by 2035 in an agreement with H&S (owned by Moncef Belkhayat).
-Moroccan previously operated in the 20th century.
+It was announced in May 2025, that starting in 2026, 210 Monoprix and Franprix stores will open by 2035 in Morocco, under an agreement with H&S (owned by Moncef Belkhayat).
+Monoprix had previously operated stores in the country during the 20th century.

-Egyptian stores are planned to open in Egypt in 2025.
+Monoprix will enter Egypt in 2026 with a store in New Cairo.

 Stores also operate in La Réunion and Guadeloupe.